j-sieben/PIT/Doc/using_pit.md

 end my_func;
 ```

+Instances of `MSG_PARAMS` may be passed ot `pit.leave` as well.
+This comes in handy if a method calculates values and you want to log the results.
+As it is also important to log the outcome of parameters in case of an exception, you may pass instances of `MSG_PARAMS` to the error handlers `pit.sql_exception` and `pit.stop` as well.

 ### Adjusting trace level
 Method `pit.enter` provides different levels of tracing.
 These levels are:
 - `pit.trace_off` (10),